-- 1.1 The President, Deputy President and Justices of the United Kingdom Supreme Court (collectively referred to hereafter as 'the Justices') have decided to adopt this Guide to their judicial conduct.
+- 1.1 The Judicial Committee of the Privy Council (collectively referred to hereafter as 'the Board') has decided to adopt this Guide to its members', judicial conduct.
 Such guides have become commonplace in recent years.
-There are now equivalent guides for the judiciary in England and Wales, Scotland and Northern Ireland.
-2 - 1.2 The Justices have drawn upon the Bangalore Principles of Judicial Conduct, endorsed by the United Nations Human Rights Commission in 2003 and published with a commentary in 2007.
+There are now equivalent guides for the judiciary in many jurisdictions/countries from which appeals may be brought to the Judicial Committee: - 1.2 The Board has drawn upon the Bangalore Principles of Judicial Conduct, endorsed by the United Nations Human Rights Commission in 2003 and published with a commentary in 2007.
 The intention of the Principles is to establish standards of ethical conduct for judges, to provide guidance for individual judges and the judiciary in regulating judicial conduct, and also to assist members of the executive and legislature, lawyers and the public, better to understand and support the judiciary.
 The principles are stated as six "values": - (i) Judicial independence is a prerequisite to the rule of law and a fundamental guarantee of a fair trial.
 A judge shall therefore uphold and exemplify judicial independence in both its individual and institutional aspects. - (ii) Impartiality is essential to the proper discharge of the judicial office.
-It applies not only to the decision itself but also to the process by which the decision is made. - (iii) Integrity is essential to the proper discharge of the judicial office. - (iv) Propriety, and the appearance of propriety, are essential to the performance of all of the activities of the judge. - (v) Ensuring equality of treatment to all before the courts is essential to the due performance of the judicial office. - (vi) Competence and diligence are prerequisites to the due performance of judicial office.
+It applies not only to the decision itself but also to the process by which the decision is made. - (iii) Integrity is essential to the proper discharge of the judicial office. - (iv) Propriety, and the appearance of propriety, are essential to the performance of all of the activities of the judge. - (v) Ensuring equality of treatment to all before the courts is essential to the due performance of the judicial office. - (vi) Competence and diligence are prerequisites to the due performance of judicial office. - 1.3 The specific guidance given below, much of which might be thought to go without saying, follows the same pattern.
+There is considerable overlap between the principles.